 The agency faces a unique challenge maintaining trained staff to operate the existing Statewide Accounting and Reporting System (STARS) while, at the same time, implementing the new South Carolina Enterprise Information System (SCEIS).
-This challenge however, has also provided a unique opportunity given the Comptroller General's Office current work force.
-The agency has retained several long-time employees with institutional knowledge to assist in operating the old finance, payroll, and budget systems.
+This challenge however, has also provided a unique opportunity given the Comptroller General's Office current reduced work force.
+The agency has retained several long-time employees with institutional knowledge to assist in operating the legacy finance, payroll, and budget systems.
 This is playing a critical role in helping State agencies transition to the new system.
 The agency is also actively recruiting new employees with professional and management credentials who can immediately contribute to the SCEIS implementation and the long term operations of the new system.
+The recent 2010-11 budget reduction however has presented a direct impact on office operations and the ability to maintain the current level of services.